 While these two things are happening, at the same time – a lot of moving parts here – Latter-day Saints go to New York City.
 They start printing a newspaper called, “The Prophet”.
 The Prophet is a political newspaper whose goal is to get Joseph Smith elected as president.

 And the men running this paper – one of whom is Joseph Smith’s brother – are not trying to hide Joseph Smith’s religious claims to get him elected.
 It’s not like they’re trying to figure out how to make Joseph Smith less of a prophet, or less of a religious leader, so they can sell his presidency to the east coast.
 They’re embracing it.
 They say, in the second issue of their New York paper, that “they place before the world as a candidate for the chief Magistracy of this republic, the Prophet of the Last days, General Joseph Smith of Nauvoo, Illinois.”
 They refer to their presidential candidate as “the renowned and mysterious Prophet of the West.”

 So, their whole point is, “this guy is God’s prophet – vote him for President, obviously.”

-Now top of all these things that create political friction between Joseph Smith and his enemies – on top of the Kingdom of Daniel, the stone cut out of the mountain without hands, and Joseph’s local power and influence, and the Mormon voting bloc, and the fact that Joseph is asking congress to give him authority to raise up an army to go out to Oregon – is the very simple problem that Joseph Smith is a 3rd party presidential candidate in the American political system.
+Now top of all these things that create political friction between Joseph Smith and his enemies – on top of the Kingdom of Daniel, the stone cut out of the mountain without hands, and Joseph’s local power and influence, and the Latter-day Saint voting bloc, and the fact that Joseph is asking congress to give him authority to raise up an army to go out to Oregon – is the very simple problem that Joseph Smith is a 3rd party presidential candidate in the American political system.